 About Fresh Enterprise

-In 2020, we worked with eight secondary schools from the London Borough of Ealing and its neighbouring Boroughs.
-The programme started with a tour of Belazu's specialist premises in Greenford for four of the schools, where they met the people behind the products, from production line to packing, all the way to distribution and marketing.
-Students heard about Belazu's inspiring story which began when two boys met on their first day at secondary school and went on to explore a whole range of careers in food.
+In 2021, we'll be working with eight secondary schools from the London Borough of Ealing and its neighbouring boroughs.
+The programme starts with a tour of Belazu's specialist premises in Greenford for four of the schools, where they met the people behind the products, from production line to packing, all the way to distribution and marketing.
+Students will hear about Belazu's inspiring story which began when two boys met on their first day at secondary school and went on to explore a whole range of careers in food.

-Next up, all eight schools were visited by food teacher Liz Straw for a creative cooking session, where students focused on taste and flavours and were challenged with creating a brand new Belazu product.
+Next up, all eight schools will be visited by food teacher, Sharon Conrad, for a creative cooking session, where students will focus on taste and flavours and be challenged with creating a brand new Belazu product.

-A virtual marketing workshop got the students thinking about creative ways to design an eye-catching label for their product.
+A marketing workshop will get the students thinking about creative ways to design an eye-catching label for their product.

-The students who created the tastiest products at the cooking session presented their pastes virtually to Belazu’s founders along with their development chef and marketing guru.
-Stuents from Northolt High School were crowned the winners and their product will be put into production to be sold on Belazu's website!
+The students who create the tastiest products at the cooking session will present their pastes to Belazu’s founders along with their development chef and marketing guru.
+The winning paste will then be put into production to be sold on Belazu's website!

 This is part of our Food education work.